TheBen27/Honors-Project/readme.md

 # Sharkduino Data Analysis (Honors Project)

-The goal of this project is to determine the behavior of sharks by looking at their accelerometer and gyroscope data.
-This document is a "getting started" guide for someone who has chosen, or been chosen, to help me with this, including a version of me from the far future who forgot that this existed.
+The goal of this project is to determine if a sandbar shark is turning by looking at accelerometer data.
+A desktop app for non-technical users is in development at [this repository](https://github.com/TheBen27/Shark-Turning-App).

 ## Setup